McMurdo Station: International Geophysical Year

 McMurdo Station was the center of United States logistical operations during the International Geophysical Year, an international scientific effort that lasted from July 1, 1957, to December 31, 1958.
 After the IGY, it became the center for US scientific as well as logistical activities in Antarctica.
-The IGY was international project in the late 1950s by 67 countries and involved over 4,000 research stations Globally.
+The IGY was an international project in the late 1950s by 67 countries and involved over 4,000 research stations Globally.

 McMurdo was one of seven bases that the United States built for the IGY, which also included Hallett, Wilkes, Admundsen-Scott, Ellsworth, Byrd, and Little America.
 Of these only McMurdo and Admundsen-Scott are still operated in the early 21st century.